Volt Europa: Netherlands

+Norway

+Volt Norway (Norwegian: Volt Norge) was established as a non-profit association (NGO) in June 2025, with its registered seat in Søgne.
+They advocate for full Norwegian membership in the European Union, arguing that the European Economic Area Agreement leaves Norway as a "rule-taker" rather than a "rule-maker" in European affairs.
+The current board of Volt Norway consists of Markus Buschmann and Fabian Rehmann.

 Poland

 Volt Poland (Volt Polska) has been operating in Poland as a registered association since 2023, being involved in local initiatives and partaking in international Volt structures.

 Portugal

 In October 2019, Volt Portugal submitted more than the 9,000 signatures needed to register as a political party.
 After multiple delays, the Constitutional Court approved Volt Portugal as the country's 25th party in June 2020.
 Volt Portugal initially planned to contest regional elections on the Azores in Autumn 2020, but was unable to do so due to a slow registration process, which did not allow enough time to recruit candidates.

-In the September 2021 local elections, the party contested in Lisbon (0.58%), Porto (0.42%), Tomar (1.36%), Coimbra (coalition 43.92%) and Oeiras (coalition 7.57%), winning a mandate in Coimbra.
-Independent MEP Francisco Guerreiro supported the party in the local elections and announced he would join the party after his mandate expired.
+In the September 2021 local elections, the party contested in Lisbon (0.42%), Porto (0.42%), Tomar (1.22%), Coimbra (coalition 43.92%) and Oeiras (coalition 7.27%), electing one single member of a Parish Assembly in Coimbra.
+Independent MEP Francisco Guerreiro supported the party in the local elections and announced he would join the party after his mandate expired, although in the end he did not, instead calling for further cooperation between Volt, PAN and LIVRE in order to elect 1 MEP.

 In the January 2022 general election, Volt Portugal contested a national election for the first time, running in 18 of 20 districts.
 The party received 0.1% of the vote and did not win any seats.

+In the October 2025 local elections, the party once again contested in Lisbon (0.40%), Porto (0.13%), Vila Nova de Gaia (0.60%), Odivelas (0.41%), Oeiras (in coalition 6.34%), Coimbra (in coalition 37.84%), Faro (0.89%), Tomar (0.67%), Rio Maior (4.95%), Torres Vedras (in coalition 47.16%) and Loulé (0.35%), managing to win one city council seat in Torres Vedras and one seat in the municipal assembly in Rio Maior.

+In the 2026 presidential election, the party endorsed Manuela Magno for president.
+After she failed to gather enough signatures to register her candidacy, the party supported António José Seguro, who won the first round with 31.1% of the vote.

+In the same year, MP Filipe Sousa met with Volt's MEPs, in order to discuss a partnership between Volt Portugal and the Madeira-based party Together for the People.